zaidumair2005-ui/SQL-Data-Quality-Investigation-ecommerce/README.md

 The database demonstrates excellent referential integrity.
 All core relationships are intact, enabling reliable joins across customers, orders, items, products, sellers, payments, and reviews without corrective preprocessing.

+### Data Validity Check
+I focused my Data Validity checks on critical columns—those where inaccuracies would directly compromise financial reporting or logistics analysis.

+1. Financial Integrity (Price & Freight)
+To protect the accuracy of revenue calculations, I verified that no products were recorded with impossible costs.

+Logic: Products must have a positive price, and freight_value cannot be negative.

+Impact: Ensures that Gross Revenue and Shipping Cost metrics are not skewed by data entry errors.

+2. Temporal Logic (Logistics Lifecycle)
+E-commerce analysis depends heavily on "Time-to-Delivery" metrics.
+I audited the orders table to ensure the chronological order of events was preserved.

+Logic: order_delivered_customer_date must occur after the order_purchase_timestamp.

+Impact: Identifies system clock errors or manual entry mistakes that would otherwise produce impossible "negative delivery times" in KPIs.

+3. Outlier Detection & Business Context
+I investigated extreme values to distinguish between data errors and regional business practices.

+Case Study: The payment_installments column showed a maximum of 24.

+Findings: While 24 installments initially appeared to be an outlier, research into the Brazilian market (where Olist operates) confirmed this is a standard consumer credit practice.

+Takeaway: This step demonstrates the importance of applying domain knowledge to data before deciding to remove "unusual" values.